Italy's silkmakers spin a niche to revive dormant industry

 Now the industry in China, which makes some 85 percent of the world’s silk, is under pressure from its own economic boom, said Kurada Keshendra Shetty of the Bangalore-based International Sericultural Commission.

-“Due to rapid industrialization and urbanization, silk production in the country may decline considerably in the coming years,” Shetty said.
+“Due to rapid industrialisation and urbanisation, silk production in the country may decline considerably in the coming years,” Shetty said.

 Meanwhile, demand for silk is rising as people in China and India get richer, according to Shetty, and “there is an immediate need to start up the silk industry in new places”.